UAE Exchange: International re-branding

+Finablr and its collapse

-Mid 2019 Finablr began co-branding businesses within its estate.
+Mid 2019 Finablr began co-branding businesses within its estate which included UAE Exchange.

-On 16 March 2020 UAE Exchange suspended all new transactions citing "certain operational challenges" in an emailed statement.
+On 16 March 2020, UAE Exchange suspended all new transactions citing "certain operational challenges" in an emailed statement.
 Although the statement issued by the business fails to mention it directly, the challenges referenced likely pertain to the near-collapse of its parent Finablr earlier that same day.

 On 16 March 2020, Finablr, of which UAE Exchange is a part, was suspended from the London Stock Exchange as it announced it was in danger of collapse having identified circa $100m (£81m) of undisclosed financing, which meant it no longer had any certainty over its financial position.
 Simultaneously, Promoth Manghat, Group CEO left the business.
-The business also stated that it was no longer able to provide certain payment processing services, however failed to address what services this entailed.
-Administrators Kroll were appointed to carry out an independent investigation into its finances.
+The business also stated that it was no longer able to provide certain payment processing services, however, failed to address what services this entailed.
+Administrator Kroll was appointed to carry out an independent investigation into its finances.